 This is the wet version of the option above.
 As such, it comes with all the attributes of the Purina Pro Plan Veterinary Diets EN Gastroenteric Feline Formula Dry Cat Food, only that it is more digestible.

 However, you will need a vet’s authorization to purchase this product.
 And yes, you will have to dig deeper into your pocket for it.
+Even though it’s sixth on our list, it is definitely still one of the best canned cat foods for pancreatitis out there.

 As mentioned, feline pancreatitis is a difficult condition to treat and can take a toll on your cat.